EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 left\dotfill middle\hrulefill right
 ```

 Command `\parindent` can control the indent at the far left of one line.
-It usually used in environment and need to coordinate with `\setlength`.
+It is usually used in environment and need to coordinate with `\setlength`.
 For example:

 ```latex
 {